CatScanners/find-my-kitten/docs/Jetsons & Pixhawk/Recording ROS 2 Image Topics to Video Files Using a Python Node.md

 ![Start listening to the image topic](../assets/Figure_5.png)

-Window 2: Navigate to the directory containing your rosbag and play it:
+**Window 2**: Navigate to the directory containing your rosbag and play it:

 ```
 ros2 bag play .